 Do you know much about the Fatima mystic St. Francisco Marto?

-April 4, 2019 is the 100th anniversary of his death.
+April 4, 2019 was the 100th anniversary of his death.
 He loved Jesus so much!

 Here’s six little-known facts about this amazing Fatima mystic:

 1) St. Francisco could not hear Our Lady when she appeared

 St. Francisco was only 8 years old when Mary appeared at Fatima.
 However, even though he could see and feel Our Lady’s presence, he could not hear her.
 Only his sister, Jacinta, and his cousin, Lucia, heard Mary’s words.

 Lucia (now Servant of God Lucia Santos) relayed her messages to him.

 After asking Mary to take her to heaven during the first apparition on May 13, 1917, Mary said Lucia needed to wait, but that God would soon take Francisco and Jacinta.
 She added that if Francisco “prayed many rosaries,” he would go to heaven when he died.

 2) St. Francisco was sixth of seven children

 Francisco was the son of Manuel and Olimpia Marto.
 In addition to his younger sister Jacinta, Francisco had five older siblings.